-For Adobe products including Photoshop, Illustrator, InDesign, and others, licensing comes in the form of a Creative Cloud (CC) license subscription that must be renewed annually.
+The Adobe Creative Cloud (CC) suite is a licensed subscription that is renewed annually.
 The CC subscription model allows subscribers to receive automatic and continuous feature updates from Adobe, rather than new versions every year or two.
 For general information on this subscription model, visit Adobe's Creative Cloud website.

 The Creative Cloud suite includes Acrobat Pro, Photoshop, Premiere Pro, Lightroom, Illustrator, InDesign, Bridge, Dreamweaver, Audition, Flash, Acrobat, After Effects, Animate, and Fireworks.
 It is possible to get a "single-app" license, for just one program, for about half the price of the full Creative Cloud.

 Acrobat Pro is among the Adobe products included in the Creative Cloud suite.
-However, rather than getting a single-app CC license for Acrobat Pro alone, it is far more cost effective to purchase a perpetual "CLP" Acrobat license, through the CU Marketplace.
+However, rather than getting a single-app CC license for Acrobat Pro alone, it is far more cost effective to purchase a perpetual "CLP" Acrobat license via the CU Marketplace.
 Learn more about Adobe Acrobat.

-To order a Named-User CC license, contact firstname.lastname@example.org with the following information; First/Last name of the user, CU email address of the user, and the Speedtype to be charged.
-The CC license will allow the named user to activate the Adobe software on up to two computers; Mac, Windows, or mixed.
-The license can later be transferred to a different user if needed.
+The CC license will allow the named user to activate the Adobe software on up to two computers: Mac, Windows, or mixed.
+OIT can later transfer the license to a different university user if needed.

-When requesting an Adobe CC device-based license, the person with administrative access to the computer should be sure that the device name is set, and report that name as part of the request.
-Don't guess at the name; make sure you provide the actual device name, otherwise the Adobe license for an unrecognized device name may be deactivated remotely by OIT.
+When requesting an Adobe CC Device Based license, the person with administrative access to the computer should set the device name, and report that name as part of the request.
+Do not guess at the name; make sure you provide the actual device name, otherwise the Adobe license for an unrecognized device name may be deactivated remotely by OIT.

-A Mac can actually have 3 different names; ComputerName, the HostName, and the LocalHostName.
+A Mac can have three different names; ComputerName, the HostName, and the LocalHostName.
 Adobe only uses the HostName.
 Open a Terminal window and type these commands to see the workstation's current hostname, and to set a new one:

 scutil --get HostName sudo scutil --set HostName newhostname